 Medical Treatments and Surgery

 There are a lot of different options for treating heavy menstrual bleeding.
-This article outlines the basic options available.

 It is always important to speak to your doctor though, as some treatments are only appropriate in specific situations.